6 nimmt!: Children's version

 This version is for children who understand bigger/smaller numbers or to teach them the concept.
 It teaches kids to count and learn about bigger/smaller numbers.
 A review from Spieletest praised the version's engagement, replayability, and accessibility.

-Competitive play

-In January 2025, the 6 Nimmt!
-World Championship was held in Munich, Germany, featuring top players from over 20 countries.
-The title was won by Ron Stoner of the United States, who secured victory after a highly competitive final.
-Stoner, known for his strategic gameplay and precise decision-making, described the tournament as "the toughest competition" he had ever faced.
-His win marked a significant achievement for U.S. players in the game's competitive scene.

-In August 2025 the inaugural Welsh 6 Nimmt! championships were held in Saundersfoot, UK.
-These were won by England’s Tom Hadfield.
+Tournaments

+Since 2018, Amigo Spiele has run an annual world championship tournament for 6 nimmt! as well as local regional tournaments.

 Reception

 Upon its release, the game received the Deutscher Spiele Preis award in 1994.
 It was also recommended for the 1994 Spiel des Jahres.
 Stewart Woods, writing in Eurogames: The Design, Culture and Play of Modern European Board Games, commented on the game's theme, describing it as lacking except for the packaging and cards.
 Similarly, Mikko Saari from Lautapeliopas critiqued the theme while complimenting its accessibility and addictiveness.